Do you need to design or improve an enterprise architecture? If so, you’ll need to learn about enterprise architecture frameworks.

 Enterprise architecture frameworks provide a structure for describing an enterprise’s information systems.

 There are many different enterprise architecture frameworks, but they can be broadly classified into six categories: Zachman Framework, TOGAF, DoDAF, FEAF, Gartner, and Others.
 There are many benefits of using an EA framework.
+We hope this post has enhanced your understanding of enterprise architecture frameworks.

 Reference